 What to expect

 - The work is mainly office based.
 Opportunities tend to be concentrated in transport centres, such as ports, airports and rail terminals and along major road networks.
-Offices are usually situated close to industrial areas.
+Offices are usually situated close to industrial areas, with London, the north-west, the midlands, the south-east and Scotland being the main centres in the UK.

 - Self-employment or freelance work (including consultancy) is possible once you have gained significant experience.
 There are many small single-office firms dealing with clients in local and niche areas with a particular type of commodity or form of transport.

 - The dress code is normally smart as you may be meeting clients, but business casual is acceptable in the office.